Company offering $50 an hour to watch TikTok videos - NewsBreak

 TAMPA, Fla.
 (WFLA) – A company is offering a lucky hiree $50 an hour to watch TikTok videos.

-Influencer marketing agency “Ubiquitous” is looking for a candidate to watch videos, and the employee will even get a gift basket with things like Uber Eats and Target gift cards.Department of Labor hits Alabama Hyundai parts plant with fines following reports of child labor
+Influencer marketing agency “Ubiquitous” is looking for a candidate to watch videos, and the employee will even get a gift basket with things like Uber Eats and Target gift cards.Florida woman’s stop at gas station wins her $1 million

 The professional “TikToker watcher” will receive $600, a $50 Uber Eats gift card and a $50 Target gift card to help them through their 12-hour video binge.